stingrayvilla.com

 Immigration Changes in Cozumel

-In these times of covid-19, the incursion of foreigners migrating to Cozumel has broadened its levels by 50%.
-People from all over the world visited Cozumel because of fewer covid-19 regulations and the upswing of luxury Airbnb rentals.
-This, however, has generated a severe strain on the service systems of the island.
-If you want to come to Cozumel and spend months on the island, we recommend applying for a residential visa.
+In these times of COVID-19, the incursion of foreigners migrating to Cozumel has broadened its levels by 50%.
+People worldwide visited Cozumel because of fewer COVID-19 regulations and the upswing of luxury Airbnb rentals.
+This, however, has put a severe strain on the island’s service systems.
+We recommend applying for a residential visa if you want to come to Cozumel and spend months on the island.

-What are the benefits of obtaining a residential visa for Cozumel?
+What are the benefits of obtaining a Mexico visa for Cozumel?

-1. Acquiring a visa and tax id for Cozumel can provide you to scale down your tax burden and you can write off liabilities connected to your property.
+1. Acquiring a visa and tax ID for Cozumel can allow you to scale down your tax burden and write off liabilities connected to your property.

 2. They will not question you as you arrive in Cozumel and can remain as long as you like.